 - evidence from the embassy with which the stateless person has ties stating that he does not have the nationality of this country

 - the nationality laws of the countries with which the person has ties.

 The countries with which the applicant-stateless person has ties could be among others:

 - country of birth

 - country where family members have nationality.

-If the request for recognition as a stateless person is refused, the person concerned can lodge an appeal to the court of appeal.
+If recognition as a stateless person is refused, the applicant can lodge an appeal with the Court of Appeal.